-Use the correct weight of product, we would suggest that a weighted blanket for exampledoes not exceed 10% of the users body weight.
-This weight recommendation is however only a guide, so please consult an Occupational Therapist or Health Professional.
+Use the correct weight of the product, we would suggest that a weighted blanket does not exceed 10% of the user's body weight.
+This weight recommendation is however only a guide, please consult an Occupational Therapist or Health Professional.

-The person using the weighted product should be able to remove it at all times; this is essential to prevent them becoming uncomfortable or over heated.
+The person using the weighted product should be able to remove it at all times; this is essential to prevent them from becoming uncomfortable or overheated.
 Do not roll someone up in a weighted blanket under any circumstances.

 Weighted products are not suitable for people with certain conditions such as epilepsy, heart conditions, breathing difficulties or circulatory problems.